InterWorkAlliance/Sustainability/vem/supply/ccp.md

 • Paris Agreement Compliance: This is set if using Paris Agreement specific attributes:

-  o Corresponding Adjustment: None, Paris Agreement Compliance, or Pending
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; o Corresponding Adjustment: None, Paris Agreement Compliance, or Pending

-  o Letter of Approval: A verified link to the jurisdiction’s approval for CA.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; o Letter of Approval: A verified link to the jurisdiction’s approval for CA.

 • Quantified SDG Impacts: The Co-benefits or SDGs with quantified impacts.